-- Early Honors students will receive high school dual enrollment credit for successfully completed Early Honors courses at the discretion of the student's high school.
+- degree, diploma, or certificate as may be applicable. - Early Honors students will be issued an official transcript from Rasmussen College.
+These credits may be transferable at the discretion of the receiving institution. - Early Honors students will receive high school dual enrollment credit for successfully completed Early Honors courses at the discretion of the student's high school.
 Approval for dual enrollment credit must be confirmed on the High School Approval form. - Early Honors students may apply to a full program offered by Rasmussen College through the regular admissions process.